Book & Greeting Card Ordering Information

 Australian corporate gifts

 These outback books are genuinely memorable Australian corporate gifts, regularly purchased by businesses all over the world.
 Perhaps the most telling compliment is the fact that many recipients have so enjoyed these books that they have then ordered copies of books themselves, to give to others.
 The books are a unique record of an aspect of Australian life that fascinates people all over the world.
 Because the books consist mainly of full-page images supported by brief captions, they can still be enjoyed by people whose first language is not English.
-'A Million Acre Masterpiece' also includes a glossary which explains many of the quirky words and expressions mostly exclusively used in remote Australian outback regions (unfamiliar terms to most Australians).
 The quality of the outback images and captions in these books is second to none - no other similar books have ever been published.

 Books are ideal corporate gifts because many recipients keep their books on a coffee table or reception desk for others to enjoy, for many years.
 A 'thank you' inscription added inside the book could be viewed by many other people (potentially good business contacts) over a long period and it will also remind the owner where it came from.
 Good books are kept for decades and can be appreciated by many people not just the original recipient.
 This is in contrast to most other corporate gifts which are either eaten, drunk, experienced or hidden away in a cupboard to gather dust - or disposed of altogether - a short time after receipt.
 Books are very easy to pack and mail with little risk of damage, quarantine bans or customs/import duty issues.
 Generous discounts are available for corporate orders, especially repeat sales, and sometimes additional items such as carrybags and greeting cards can be supplied free of charge with large orders.
 Contact me with your business details, quantity and delivery requirements if you would like a personal quote.